 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents given antianxiety drugs.
-Antianxiety drugs are administered to residents experiencing anxiety or depression.
+This tells you the percentage of patients who were given antianxiety drugs.
+Antianxiety medications are given to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This is the percentage of patients exhibiting symptoms of depression.
+This indicates the percentage of patients who are exhibiting depressive symptoms.

 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term care patients who received the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for seniors, making these vaccines indispensable.
+This is the percentage of residents who received the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy